Arif Agha Mosque, Iraq

-The Arif Agha Mosque (مسجد عارف آغا), later known as the Imam Ahmad Ibn Hanbal Mosque, is a small Sunni mosque, located in the Rusafa area of the city of Baghdad, Iraq.
-The mosque was built during the Ottoman period, and it contains a small mausoleum which is purported to be the burial place of Ahmad ibn Hanbal, the founder of the Hanbali school of thought.
+The Arif Agha Mosque (مسجد عارف آغا), later known as the Imam Ahmad ibn Hanbal Mosque (مسجد الإمام احمد بن حنبل), is a small Sunni mosque, located in the Rusafa area of the city of Baghdad, Iraq.
+The mosque was built during the Ottoman period, and it contains a small mausoleum which is purported to be the burial place of Ahmad ibn Hanbal, the founder of the Hanbali school of thought, whose body was moved from its original place of burial to the mosque during a damaging flood.

 Historical background

 Ahmad ibn Hanbal

 Ahmad ibn Hanbal (780–855) was an early Muslim scholar, muhaddith and the founder of the Hanbali school of thought.
 He was buried in the cemetery at Bab al-Harb alongside other Muslim scholars and ascetics like Bishr al-Hafi.
 In the 13th century, the traveller Yaqut al-Hamawi mentioned the existence of the grave of Ahmad ibn Hanbal in the cemetery.
-The location of Bab al-Harb has been identified to be located in the Kadhimiyya area, near the tombs of Musa al-Kadhim and Bishr al-Hafi.
+The location of Bab al-Harb has been identified to be located in the Kadhimiyya area, near the tombs of Musa al-Kadhim and Bishr the Barefoot.

+19th and 20th-century

+Arif Agha

+The name, Arif Agha Mosque, possibly comes from the Iraqi noble family of the same name dating back to Dawud Pasha's reign.
+The family's name comes from Arif Agha who owned a majlis in which he and his friends discuss several topics.
+The majlis' leadership would be succeeded by his son, Mahmud Effendi Arif Agha, after his father's death in 1864.
+The majlis, alongside the family's house, was located in the Haydar-Khana locality near a mosque which was at the time called the Nazanda Khatun Mosque.
+Mahmud Effendi passed away in 1940.